italha0/script-to-video/worker/README.md

 ### Notes
 - Polling mode (no Redis) is fine for most small/medium workloads.
 - Queue mode (Redis) is recommended for higher throughput or when you need backpressure and retries.
 Ensure `REDIS_URL` is valid to avoid WRONGPASS errors.
-- Make sure the worker Supabase envs point to the same project as the API.
+- Make sure the worker Appwrite envs point to the same project as the API.
 Otherwise it won’t see the jobs your API inserted.